2006 United States House of Representatives elections in Iowa

 In Iowa, midterm elections for the state's five congressional seats took place November 7, 2006.
 Each race was contested, pitting the winners of the Republican and Democratic primaries conducted June 6.

-The Democratic party won three of the five seats up for grabs.
+The Democratic Party won three of the five seats up for grabs.
 In the 2nd district, 30-year incumbent Jim Leach, a Republican, was unseated by newcomer Dave Loebsack, a Democrat.

-The winners served from January 3, 2007 to January 3, 2009.
+Iowa was one of seven states in which the party that won the state's popular vote did not win a majority of seats in 2006, the other states being New Mexico, Nevada, Michigan, Ohio, Indiana, and Wisconsin.

 Overview

 District 1

 Regarded as one of the more hotly contested races in the nation, Republican nominee Mike Whalen of Bettendorf, the operator of the Heart of America Restaurants and Inns (HOARI) chain, took on Democratic candidate Bruce Braley, an attorney from Waterloo.
 The seat had been vacated when incumbent Jim Nussle announced his run for Iowa governor.

 In the Democratic primary, Braley defeated Rick Dickinson, Bill Gluba and Denny Heath.
 Whalen got the GOP nod over Bill Dix and Brian Kennedy.
 Following an election that was peppered with negative attack ads from both sides, Braley defeated Whalen by a solid margin.

-Braley's victory meant that, for the first time since 1976, a Democrat will be serving the district.
+Braley's victory meant that, for the first time since 1976, a Democrat would be serving the district.